Central government: Federations

 A federal government is the common or national government of a federation.
 The United States is considered the first modern federation.
-After declaring independence from Britain, the U.S. adopted its first constitution, the Articles of Confederation in 1781.
+After declaring independence from Britain, the United States adopted its first constitution, the Articles of Confederation in 1781.
 This was the first step towards federalism by establishing the confederal Congress.
 However, Congress was limited as to its ability to pursue economic, military, and judiciary reform.
-In 1787, a Constitutional Convention drafted the United States Constitution during the Philadelphia Convention.
-After the ratification of the Constitution by nine states in 1788, the U.S. was officially a federation, putting the U.S. in a unique position where the central government exists by the sufferance of the individual states rather than the reverse.
+In 1787, a Constitutional Convention drafted the Constitution of the United States during the Philadelphia Convention.
+After the ratification of the Constitution by nine states in 1788, the United States was officially a federation, putting the United States in a unique position where the central government exists by the sufferance of the individual states rather than the reverse.

 Other states followed suit in establishing federal governments: Switzerland (1848); Canada (1867); Germany (1871 and again 1949); Brazil (1891); Australia (1901); Russia (1917); Austria (1920 and again 1945) and India (1947 and again 1950).
 Examples include: